SCN ENTERTAINMENT

 How much are orchestra seats?

 Orchestra seats are typically the highest-priced, premium theatre seats since they're the closest to the stage.
 Tickets for orchestra seats can easily be the most expensive in the theater.
 There's no singular price for orchestra seats.
-Tickets in the center orchestra tend to go for higher prices than the side orchestra sections, because center orchestra seats offer the most direct view of the stage.
+Tickets in the center orchestra tend to go for higher prices because center orchestra seats offer the most direct view of the stage.
 Check out the pictures.
 Scroll up and on the right side of the header record.

 There are so many great reasons to sit in the orchestra.
 For one, orchestra seats put you closest to the stage, giving you a spectacular view.
 You can see every facial expression and movement the actors make.
 Think of it as seeing a movie on the big screen.
 You can't zoom in on a famous actor's face at a show, but you don't need to when sitting in the orchestra!
 So, if you're going to a show to see your favorite celebrity, sitting in the orchestra is the best way to see them up close and personally.